Dundee Royal Infirmary (D.R.I.) 1960s and 70s

 John E Barclay, who took up an appointment with Technicon in Paris in 1976,

 William (Bill) A Bartlett, who was appointed from Northwick Park, Harrow (1976 - 1984), as Senior Biochemist in 1984 and who took up an appointment in East Birmingham in 1991 and was appointed as Top Grade Biochemist in Birmingham Heartlands in 1997/8.
-He succeeded Callum Fraser as Top Grade Biochemist in 2006.
+He succeeded Callum Fraser as Top Grade Biochemist in 2006 and became an Honorary Member of the ACB in 2019.

 Gillian Bernacca from the Glasgow Southern General Hospital was a Basic Grade Biochemist from 1882 to 1984 (ref 170)